-In other types of action Flashman – armed with pistols and with an Abyssinian sword that dates back to the Crusades – finds himself battling invaders of his ally’s castle, chased over a majestic waterfall to certain doom, trying to survive in a vault filled with a veritable army of yellow scorpions and dangling upside-down in a cage suspended a half-mile above an Ethiopian valley.
+In other types of action Flashman – armed with pistols and with an Abyssinian sword that dates back to the Crusades – finds himself battling invaders of his ally’s castle, chased over a majestic waterfall to certain doom, trying to survive in a vault filled with a veritable army of yellow scorpions, fed inch by inch into a roaring fire and dangling upside-down in a cage suspended a half-mile above an Ethiopian valley.

 And of course none of Harry’s adventures would be complete without real-life atrocities perpetrated by the ruling class of every country he travels through.
 Among Emperor Theodore’s grisliest works: a real-life “forest” of hundreds of crucifixes on which he eliminated untold numbers of his subjects in Gondar.

 Nor would Flashman’s adventures be complete without loot and plunder, this time featuring not just the usual jewels and precious metals but also tabots and other religious relics, some possibly dating back to the time of the mythical Ten Commandments!

 And did I mention Emperor Theodore’s (real-life) imported German-built giant of a cannon, affectionately named after the Siege of Sevastopol?
 And nary an exhaust-vent to be found in that castle-destroying Death Star of the 1800s.

 Naturally our beloved rogue (with apologies to John Barrymore) comes through it all with his skin intact and spouting his typically trenchant observations about history, politics and human nature.